yilisharcs/wikibrowse.nvim/README.md

 I tested this in English with the [Pizza](https://en.wikipedia.org/wiki/Pizza) article as the test subject.
 I can't guarantee that this will work with other languages, but I would like if it did.
 PRs welcome.

+Also, some of the pandoc output is malformed.
+I don't know what to do about that.

 # TODO

 - [x] un-hardcode pizza as query